rackhamsauer/Project_4/README.md

 Bots undermine the authenticity of interactions on social media platforms.
 Bots can disseminate misinformation, manipulate trends, and push malicious links&mdash; all of which is harmful to public discourse.

 With the aid of our model, we can battle back the threat of bots on Twitter.

+### Project Question
+Can we predict the rates at with new Bot accounts are created on Twitter by using a machine learning model?

+### Index

+~~This will be filled out later~~

+### Project Outline

+~~We will add a visualized outline later~~

+## Description of Data Sources
+The following sources will be merged in python to create a robust dataset for analysis:

++ [Twitter Human Bots Dataset](https://www.kaggle.com/code/davidmartngutirrez/bots-accounts-eda/data?select=twitter_human_bots_dataset.csv)&mdash; 37438 rows of data collected from the Twitter API.

++ [Cresci-2017 Dataset](https://botometer.osome.iu.edu/bot-repository/datasets.html)&mdash; an annotated dataset of real and Bot accounts from the Bot Repository.